F4FXL/DStarGateway/README.md

 ```
 # 4. Contributing
 ## 4.1.
 Work Flow
 I Use [Git flow](https://danielkummer.github.io/git-flow-cheatsheet/) as my workflow.
-PR are welcome and shall be done against the develop branch.
+PR are welcome and shall be done against the develop branch and follow the Git Flow branch naming rules.

 # 5. Version History
 ## 5.1. v0.1